dataesr/affiliation-matcher/README.md

 It uses [semver](https://semver.org/).

-To create a new release, do
+To create a new release:
 ```shell
 make release VERSION=x.x.x
 ```